- The Fiscal

 |(The same amount of time)||4%|

 And thinking about our national debt over the next few years, do you expect the problem to get better or worse?

 Is that much (better or worse) or just somewhat (better or worse)?

 And when it comes to our national debt, are you optimistic or pessimistic that the United States will be able to make progress on our national debt over the next few years?

 Would you say you are very (optimistic or pessimistic) or just somewhat?

-NEW YORK — With the election just over two months away, voters continue to remain concerned about the growing national debt.
-The August Fiscal Confidence Index, modeled after the Consumer Confidence Index, is 47 (100 is neutral), showing that voters believe fiscal issues should be a top priority.
+NEW YORK — With the election just over a month away, voters remain deeply concerned about America’s worsening fiscal outlook, according to the Peter G. Peterson Foundation’s monthly Fiscal Confidence Index.
+The September Fiscal Confidence Index, modeled after the Consumer Confidence Index, is 53 (100 is neutral), indicating that addressing the high and rising national debt is a key concern for Americans.